Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

      "subtractFeeFromOutputs" (array, optional) A json array of integers.
                               The fee will be equally deducted from the amount of each specified output.
                               The outputs are specified by their zero-based index, before any change output is added.
-                              Those recipients will receive less telestais than you enter in their corresponding amount field.
+                              Those recipients will receive less meowcoins than you enter in their corresponding amount field.
                               If no outputs are specified here, the sender pays the fee.
                                   [vout_index,...]
                               Allows this transaction to be replaced by a transaction with higher fees